 The law and service provision

-Statewide guidelines now exist for public abortion provision, under the 2013 Queensland Health Maternity and Neonatal Clinical Guideline for the Therapeutic Termination of Pregnancy.
-The Guideline is currently being updated to reflect the Termination of Pregnancy Act 2018.
+Statewide guidelines exist for public abortion provision, Queensland Health Maternity and Neonatal Clinical Guideline for the Therapeutic Termination of Pregnancy.

 Medical abortion using mifepristone is also now available through GPs, if they complete an online training course and become a certified prescriber of the medication.
 However, no public list of GP providers exists, so locating a GP can be difficult for women wishing to access a medical abortion using her local general practice.
 There is still an out-of-pocket cost attached also.
 We are working with GPs to expand provision through this model.